extendssoftware/atto/README.md

 truly value, the error message from the original error will be returned.
 If the error occurred while rendering a template, the output if cleaned before the error will be returned.
 So, an error wil never show deeply nested inside an HTML element.

+## Happy path

+To get a basic idea of how Atto works the [happy path](https://en.wikipedia.org/wiki/Happy_path) is explained here:

+- If set, call start callback
+    - If truly return value, return value and stop execution
+- Find a matching route, if found:
+    - Set matched route to Atto
+    - If set, set the view to Atto
+    - If set, call the route callback
+        - If truly return value, return value and stop execution
+- If set, render view
+    - Set rendered content to data container with path ```atto.view```
+- If set, render layout
+- If set, call finish callback
+    - If truly return value, return value and stop execution
+- Return rendered content

+On error:

+- If set, call error callback
+    - If truly return value, return value and stop execution
+    - If callback error, return error message and stop execution
+- Return error message